Subzer037/SOC-Wazuh-Cloud-Lab/README.md

-## CI/CD Automation (DevSecOps)
-A GitHub Actions pipeline was implemented to automate security log analysis.
-On every code push, a Python script analyzes Wazuh alert logs and detects high severity events automatically.

-## Attacks Simulated
-- Nmap port scanning
-- Hydra brute force attack

-## Logs Monitored
-- Authentication logs
-- Network activity logs
-- Security alerts

-## Results
-The system successfully detected brute force and scanning attacks and generated alerts in the Wazuh dashboard.

----

-## 🔴 Issues Faced (Challenges)

-During the setup and testing of the Wazuh security monitoring lab, several technical challenges were encountered:

-1. **SSH Service Not Running on Ubuntu**
-   - Initially, the Ubuntu VM (Wazuh Agent) did not have the SSH service running.
-   - All connection attempts from Kali Linux failed with “Connection refused” errors.
-   - This prevented both SSH login and Hydra attack simulation.

-2. **User Account Not Created**
-   - The testuser account required for SSH authentication testing did not exist initially.
-   - Without a valid user, authentication attempts could not be performed.

-3. **Network and Connectivity Confusion**
-   - Incorrect IP addresses (198.x.x.x instead of 192.168.x.x) caused failed connections.
-   - Confusion existed around firewall rules, SSH configuration, and VM networking.

-4. **Hydra Connection Errors**
-   - Hydra with large wordlists and default threads caused:
-     > "all children were disabled due to too many connection errors"
-   - This occurred due to SSH rate-limiting and connection drops.

-5. **Possible Blocking by Security Controls**
-   - SSH limits and security tools such as fail2ban interfered with brute-force attempts.
-   - Hydra speed had to be reduced and logs examined.

-6. **Understanding Where to Monitor Logs in Wazuh**
-   - Initially unclear where to view SSH logs in the Wazuh Dashboard.
-   - Learned to use Threat Hunting and Security Events sections.

----

-## 🟢 Achievements

-1. **Successful User Creation**
-   - Created and verified `testuser` on Ubuntu.
-   - Confirmed local and remote SSH login.

-2. **SSH Service Enabled and Verified**
-   - Installed and enabled OpenSSH server.
-   - Verified SSH connectivity from Kali.

-3. **Attack Simulation Environment Built**
-   - Kali Linux as attacker.
-   - Ubuntu (Wazuh Agent) as victim.
-   - Used Hydra and manual SSH attempts.

-4. **Log Generation on Ubuntu**
-   - SSH failures recorded in:
-     ```
+🔐 SOC Wazuh Cloud Lab – Challenges, Achievements & Outcomes 📌 Project Overview

+This project demonstrates the design and implementation of a Security Operations Center (SOC) monitoring environment using Wazuh SIEM, Ubuntu Linux, and Kali Linux.
+The lab simulates real-world attack scenarios and analyzes system logs to detect and visualize security threats.

+The environment consists of:

+Wazuh Manager deployed on Ubuntu (Google Cloud)

+Wazuh Agent deployed on Ubuntu (VMware)

+Kali Linux as the attacker machine

+Attack simulation using Nmap and Hydra

+Log monitoring and alert analysis via Wazuh Dashboard

+⚠️ Challenges Encountered

+During the setup and testing phase, several technical challenges were faced:

+1. SSH Service Misconfiguration

+The Ubuntu Wazuh Agent initially did not have the SSH service running.

+All SSH connection attempts returned “Connection refused” errors.

+This blocked both legitimate login and attack simulation activities.

+2. Missing User Account

+The required test account (testuser) for SSH authentication testing was not present initially.

+Without a valid user, authentication-based attacks could not be simulated.

+3. Network Connectivity Issues

+Incorrect IP address usage (e.g., typing 198.x.x.x instead of 192.168.x.x) caused repeated connection failures.

+Required troubleshooting of VM networking and connectivity between Kali and Ubuntu systems.

+4. Hydra Brute-Force Errors

+Running Hydra with large wordlists and default thread settings resulted in the error:

+“all children were disabled due to too many connection errors”

+This occurred due to SSH rate-limiting and connection drops from excessive parallel attempts.

+5. Security Control Interference

+SSH connection limits and potential security tools (e.g., fail2ban) interfered with brute-force attempts.

+Required reducing Hydra speed and validating events through system logs.

+6. Log Visibility in Wazuh Dashboard

+Initially unclear where authentication and attack logs were visible within Wazuh.

+Required learning how to navigate:

+Threat Hunting

+Security Events

+MITRE ATT&CK mapping views

+✅ Achievements

+Despite the challenges, the project successfully achieved the following objectives:

+1. User and Service Configuration

+Created and validated the testuser account on Ubuntu.

+Installed, started, and enabled the OpenSSH service.

+Verified both local and remote SSH connectivity from Kali Linux.

+2. Attack Simulation Environment

+Built a controlled attack lab using:

+Kali Linux (attacker)

+Ubuntu with Wazuh Agent (victim)

+Generated security events using:

+Manual SSH login failures

+Hydra brute-force attempts

+Nmap scanning

+3. Log Generation and Collection

+SSH authentication failures were successfully recorded in:

 /var/log/auth.log
-     ```

-5. **Integration with Wazuh Monitoring**
-   - Ubuntu agent successfully connected to Wazuh Manager.
-   - Logs forwarded to Wazuh Dashboard.

-6. **Visibility of Security Events in Wazuh**
-   - Alerts visible in:
-     - Threat Hunting
-     - Security Events
-   - Mapped to MITRE ATT&CK technique T1110 (Brute Force).

-7. **Practical Cybersecurity Learning Outcome**
-   - Hands-on experience in:
-     - Linux user management
-     - SSH configuration
-     - Network troubleshooting
-     - Attack simulation
-     - SIEM log monitoring

----

-## 🧠 Overall Outcome

-This project demonstrated the complete lifecycle of a SOC lab:

-**Setup → Troubleshooting → Attack Simulation → Log Monitoring → Analysis**

-Each error improved understanding of:
-- Service communication
-- Attack detection
-- Security alert visualization in Wazuh

----

-## 🏁 Final Conclusion

-**Issues faced:**
-SSH not running, missing user account, incorrect IP usage, Hydra connection errors, and difficulty locating logs in the Wazuh Dashboard.

-**Achievements:**
-A fully functional Wazuh monitoring environment with a connected Ubuntu agent, successful SSH attack simulation from Kali, and real-time visualization of security alerts in the Wazuh Dashboard.
+Logs were forwarded from the Ubuntu agent to the Wazuh Manager.

+4. SIEM Integration and Monitoring

+Ubuntu agent was correctly registered with the Wazuh Manager.

+Security events appeared in the Wazuh Dashboard in real time.

+5. Alert Detection and MITRE Mapping

+Wazuh generated alerts mapped to:

+MITRE ATT&CK Technique T1110 – Brute Force

+Events were visible under:

+Threat Hunting

+Security Events

+6. Practical Security Skills Gained

+Hands-on experience was gained in:

+Linux user and service management

+SSH configuration and troubleshooting

+Network debugging

+Attack simulation techniques

+SIEM log analysis and alert investigation

+🧠 Overall Outcome

+This project demonstrates the complete SOC workflow:

+Environment Setup → Troubleshooting → Attack Simulation → Log Collection → Threat Detection → Analysis

+Each technical issue strengthened understanding of:

+Service communication between systems

+How attacks are detected at the log level

+How Wazuh visualizes and correlates security events

+🏁 Final Conclusion

+Key Challenges:

+SSH misconfiguration

+Missing user accounts

+Network addressing errors

+Hydra connection limits

+Difficulty locating security logs in the dashboard

+Key Achievements:

+A fully operational Wazuh monitoring lab

+Successful SSH brute-force attack simulation from Kali Linux

+Real-time alert generation and visualization in Wazuh Dashboard

+Detection of brute-force activity mapped to MITRE ATT&CK techniques

+This project validates the ability to design, deploy, troubleshoot, and operate a basic SOC monitoring environment using open-source security tools.